ccf-tfehlmann/ibdplexus/vignettes/risk-med-journey.md

 anti-TNF medication was started, then the day before the start date of the next anti-TNF is used as the medication end date for the prior medication.

+#### Overlapping Medications

+Medications are considered overlapping if there is at least 1 day where the medication intervals overlap.
+If a medication was started on the same day another medication was stopped, these medications are not considered overlapping.